A quiet Angel Delgado is rare.

 Win or lose, the Seton Hall big man is typically a jovial giant after games.
 Delgado boasts confidence when he talks to the press, much like he does on the court.
 There is usually a tremendous smile that comes along with whatever it is he has to say.
 Some would shy away from the cameras and phone recorders that routinely pester him.
 Not Delgado, though – he always has something to say.

 Friday night was different.
-Friday night he missed the game winner.
+Friday night he missed the game-tying shot.

 “Just missed it,” an upset Delgado repeatedly told a scrum of reporters.